octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 In this chapter, you'll learn the Tezos smart contracts basics.
 Their components and the workflow to record and use them on the Tezos *blockchain*.

 ## General definition of a Tezos smart contract
 A smart contract is a code stored inside the *blockchain* which executes a set of pre-defined instructions (promises).
 Once deployed (stored), it becomes **immutable**.
 A smart contract is deployed using a **transaction**, so we embed spending conditions inside it, which are **immutable**.
 Though, for smart contracts, the key difference is a user *can trigger the execution of the code without modifying it, and without moving it to another transaction or block*.
 It stays where it has been stored **forever**.
-Tezos doesn't use an [UTXO model](https://en.wikipedia.org/wiki/Unspent_transaction_output) (no "*vaults*") but a **stateful accounts** one.
+Tezos doesn't use an [UTXO model](https://en.wikipedia.org/wiki/Unspent_transaction_output) (no "*vaults*", see *Blockchain Basics*) but a **stateful accounts** one.

 Like in Ethereum, Tezos uses 2 types of accounts:
 1. Classic accounts with a primary address, simply storing tez (ꜩ) coins